Job Opportunities

 BASIC FUNCTION:

-Provide differentiated, direct instruction synchronously and asynchronously through a supported virtual learning instructional & technology model for a NYS Regents Algebra I course.
+Provide differentiated, direct instruction synchronously through a supported virtual learning instructional & technology model for a New York State Regents Earth Science course.

 RESPONSIBILITIES: